vitest-dev/vitest/docs/guide/browser/index.md

 - [`@solidjs/testing-library`](https://testing-library.com/docs/solid-testing-library/intro) to render [solid](https://www.solidjs.com) components
 - [`@marko/testing-library`](https://testing-library.com/docs/marko-testing-library/intro) to render [marko](https://markojs.com) components

+You can also see more examples in [`browser-examples`](https://github.com/vitest-tests/browser-examples) repository.

 ::: warning
 `testing-library` provides a package `@testing-library/user-event`.
 We do not recommend using it directly because it simulates events instead of actually triggering them - instead, use [`userEvent`](/guide/browser/interactivity-api) imported from `@vitest/browser/context` that uses Chrome DevTools Protocol or Webdriver (depending on the provider) under the hood.
 :::